domapic/domapic-base/README.md

 * __Server__ with an extensible API:
 	* Optional ssl protocol, just provide ssl certificate and key paths.
 	* OAUTH.
 Jwt and/or apiKey customizable authentication to api resources of choice.
-	* Authentication can be disabled in a range of IPs of choice.
+	* Authentication can be disabled in a range of IPs of choice, or completely.
 	* Customizable authorization level for each API resource.
 	* Add API resources using OpenApi 3.0 definitions.
 	* Http OPTIONS method created for each API resource, auto describing it.